mendix/docs/content/refguide/mathematical-function-calls.md

 ### 6.2 Output

-The input value rounded down to the nearest integer.
+The input value rounded up to the nearest integer.

 Type: Integer/Long